 If you are one of those lucky green-fingered people who can keep plants alive longer than five minutes, I salute you: you are doing much better than me.
 I have long suspected I am toxic to plants as they appear to wither and die after a spectacularly short time in my presence.
 It is therefore with supreme optimism (or foolishness) that I regularly buy new basil plants after the previous one has succumbed.
 I just can’t resist that delicious basily-ness despite knowing what the outcome will be for the poor little plant.

 I was more cunning this time, though.
-I had my sights set on making a basil vinaigrette, so I whipped most of the leaves off my latest little green friend before he had a chance to expire.
+I had my sights set on making a basil vinaigrette salad dressing, so I whipped most of the leaves off my latest little green friend before he had a chance to expire.
 He is now sitting here, denuded and forlorn.
 Try not to feel too bad for him though; his sacrifice was not in vain.

 And yes – I’m anthropomorphizing my plant.
 Don’t judge.